Climate and Average Weather Year Round in Monterey California, United States

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Monterey experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 7.1 months, from October 5 to May 10, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 15, with an average total accumulation of 3.9 inches.
+The month with the most rain in Monterey is February, with an average rainfall of 3.9 inches.

 The rainless period of the year lasts for 4.9 months, from May 10 to October 5.
-The least rain falls around August 3, with an average total accumulation of 0.0 inches.
+The month with the least rain in Monterey is August, with an average rainfall of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.